NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 All of these are extremely important and we want to dig into them ASAP.

 Another way alerts are relayed is email.
 Bosun has some nice functionality here that assists us.
-An email may be a simple alert, let's say disk space is running low of CPU is high and a simple graph of that in the email tells a lot.
+An email may be a simple alert.
+Let's say disk space is running low or CPU is high and a simple graph of that in the email tells a lot.
 ...and then we have more complex alerts.
 Let's say we're throwing over our allowed threshold of errors in the shared error store.
 Okay great, we've been alerted!
 But...which app was it?
 Was it a one-off spike?
 Ongoing?
-Here's where the ability to define queries for more data from SQL or Elasticsearch (remember all that logging?) come in handy.
+Here's where the ability to define queries for more data from SQL or Elasticsearch come in handy (remember all that logging?).
 We can add breakdowns and details to the email itself.
 You can be better informed to handle (or even decide to ignore) an email alert without digging further.
 Here's an example email from NY-TSDB03's CPU spiking a few days ago: